Deconstruct

 You’ve been to therapy before, or at least read some self-help books,

-but no one’s ever really named the impact of your religious childhood on your adult life.
+but no one’s ever really named the impact of religious trauma on your adult life.

 You thought leaving that church would be enough.